Nuralam-Siddik/Apple_Mahmud/README.md

-# Personal Resume Repository: nuralam-siddik.github.io/Apple_Mahmud/
+# Personal Resume Repository.
+nuralam-siddik.github.io/Apple_Mahmud/

 Build your own site from scratch or generate one for your project.
 Clone or Download this project.
 Edit with yours or make a new page.